This Choose Your Own Adventure: House of Danger review was made after playing through all five chapters.

 - I don’t like the look of this game.
 They went for that “aged book” look which really just makes the cards and board look dirty.
 I do like the artwork on the Premonition cards, though.

 - There are multiple endings and different paths you can take throughout each chapter, but I wouldn’t say this game has much replay value.
 We saw about 80 percent of the story in our playthrough so the only reason we’d play it again would be to get to those other endings.

 Choose Your Own Adventure: House of Danger is an odd one for me.
 I like it and my group had fun reading through the story, but I wouldn’t recommend it to people looking to play a choose your own adventure game.

 Like I said above, I’d probably recommend the book this game is based on over the game.
 It’s about a quarter of the price and there are four times as many endings.

 All of that being said, if you’ve already read the book and you like what this game adds (board, cards, and dice rolling), you probably won’t be disappointed.
 Just know that it isn’t that much different than the book.

-If you’re looking for a choose your own adventure board game that you can play with your younger kids, I’d suggest Robit Riddle.
+If you’re looking for choose your own adventure board games you can play with younger kids, I’d suggest Robit Riddle.
 If you’re planning on playing with older teens or other adults, Dead of Winter, The 7th Continent, or This War of Mine might work.